rfc1459/rfc1459.github.com/_posts/2011-04-25-gitweb-links-in-dokuwiki.markdown

 After switching over to Git, I found that gitweb URLs are quite more complicated than their mercurial counterparts - and I wanted a generic solution to this problem, not hacking the wiki's configuration for each and every project added to the repository.

-Fortunately enough, DokuWiki's syntax can be extended [quite easily](http://www.dokuwiki.org/devel:syntax_plugins), so I thought that I could write something that could allow me to write
+Fortunately enough, DokuWiki's syntax can be extended [quite easily](http://www.dokuwiki.org/devel:syntax_plugins), so I thought that I could write something that would allow me to write

      [[Git?bahamut.git#partial-hash|This]] is the commit you're looking for